-Kemp, or BCLK as he was known to most boys, had been educated at Manchester Grammar School and Rossall; he had been both Scholar and cox of his Oxford college,r Corpus Christi.
+Kemp, BCLK as he was known to most boys, or Bertie as he was known to friends and colleagues, had been educated at Manchester Grammar School and Rossall; he had been both a scholar and cox of his Oxford college, Corpus Christi.
 He was a committed servant of the College.
-He was President of Common Room, its second senior Tutor (Hardinge 1931-41; Hill 1941-53); the Head of the Science Department (1932-53), the sponsor and compare of its cinema, the Scoutmaster of the Senior Troop, the head of Civil Defence, and the founder and conductor of the Sing-Song Society, which in spite of its amusing name hid a serious purpose, that of raising money for the Mission and the Walworth Clubs.
+He was President of Common Room, its second senior Tutor (Hardinge 1931-41; Hill 1941-53); the Head of the Science Department (1932-53), the sponsor and compère of its cinema, the Scoutmaster of the Senior Troop, the head of Civil Defence, and the founder and conductor of the Sing-Song Society, which inspite of its amusing name hid a serious purpose, that of raising money for the Mission and the Walworth Clubs.

 The 1953 Yearbook listed his many lasting and timely contributions to Wellington on his retirement:

 “The most tangible expression of BCLK’s work at Wellington is the Science buildings, brought into use in 1935.
 Excellent in their equipment and amenities, these when new could stand comparison with those of any English secondary school; and after eighteen years they are in no danger of obsolescence, and are such as a school would be hard put to it to finance today.